 I’ve traveled and lived in some of the more expensive places in the world.
-Instead of looking for budget destinations, I’ve chosen to travel to places where there has been a free accommodation opportunity for me – which in turn, saved me over $63,000 in my first five years of traveling.
+Instead of looking for budget destinations, I’ve chosen to travel to places where there has been a free accommodation opportunity for me – which in turn, saved me over $100,000 in accommodation expenses over the years (over $63,000 in the first five years alone)!

-I’ve lived 6 months in Hawaii, 1.5 years in Australia, 1 year in New Zealand, I’ve traveled and lived around Europe, and I spent a few years on the Caribbean island of Grenada.
-None of these places are particularly cheap if you’re renting a place in a conventional way.
-But because I’ve largely had free digs – and the ability to shop and cook locally instead of being in the tourist/expat centers, my cost of full-time travel (as I’ve posted in detail) has been way less than than to live in one place.
+For example, I lived 6 months in Hawaii, 1.5 years in Australia, 9 months in New Zealand, 3 months in Switzerland, and 3 months in Tokyo.
+I’ve traveled and lived around Western Europe, and I spent a few years on the Caribbean island of Grenada.
+None of these destinations are particularly cheap if you’re renting a place in a conventional way.
+But because I’ve largely had free digs – and the ability to shop and cook locally instead of being in the tourist/expat centers, my cost of full-time travel has been way less than to live in one place.

-However, I’ve also paid rent a few times, including in Grenada – where I spent $350-500/month for a furnished apartment.
+However, I’ve also paid rent a few times, including in Grenada – where I spent $350-500/month for furnished apartments.
 You can spend much more there, but it boils down to knowing some locals who can connect you, as eventually happened to me.
-The same thing happened in Australia; after volunteering for 7 months, I found a full house in the countryside to rent for less than $400/month.
+The same thing happened in Australia; after volunteering for 7 months, I found a full house in the countryside to rent for less than $300/month.
 It was far from plush – but it did the trick.

 What advice you would give to bloggers, freelancers, or any other people who want to live a better life for less, on getting beyond the fear and anxiety that holds people back from cutting loose?

-I co-authored a book called 10,001 Ways to Live Large on a Small Budget; a creation from a site I contribute regularly to called WiseBread.com.
+I co-authored a book called 10,001 Ways to Live Large on a Small Budget; a creation from a site I was a senior contributor to called WiseBread.com.
 It’s an entire site dedicated to living better for less money.
 There’s a large movement of people on this bandwagon, and with a dose of creativity and flexibility, anything is possible.

-After wandering for many years, you’re semi-settled right now in Peru.
+After wandering for many years, you’re semi-settled right now in Toronto.
 What are you working on?

-After over seven years of transient wandering, I’m ready for a place that I can call mine (even if it’s rented), that I can use as a base for other travels, and also as a retreat to simply do my own thing.
-And Peru (specifically Pisac) resonates with me very much as a place I feel comfortable enough to call home, and yet exotic enough that I feel like I’m still traveling every time I leave the house!
+After over 12 years of transient wandering, I needed a place that I could call mine (even if it’s rented), that I could use as a base for other travels, and also as a retreat to simply do my own thing.